kannans89/graphql-learning/13.JqueryIntegration/jquery.md

 ### Step 1: Create a new folder **jquery-client-app** outside the current project folder.
 ### Step 2: Create an html page **index.html** for jquery integration.
 We will create a client application in jquery and invoke both the methods.
 Following is the code for **index.html** file.
+In the view page we are making to requests to the server on Greet button click and another on SayHello button click.
+We wil make async request using `$.ajax()` function.

 ```javascript
 <!DOCTYPE html>